Abhishek Dhar

 Abhishek Dhar (born 31 August 1970) is an Indian physicist specialising in statistical physics and condensed matter physics.
-He is a Professor in the International Centre for Theoretical Sciences, Bangalore.
+He is a professor at the International Centre for Theoretical Sciences, Bangalore.

-Education and Career
+Education and career

 Dhar obtained his PhD in 1998 from the Department of Theoretical Physics at the Tata Institute of Fundamental Research.
 His doctoral advisor was Deepak Dhar.
 He did post-doctoral research at Indian Institute of Science, Raman Research Institute and University of California, Santa Cruz.
 Dhar then became a faculty member of the Raman Research Institute and later joined the International Centre for Theoretical Sciences.